rullmann/bundlewrap-monit/README.md

           'alert_email': 'root@example.org', # optional, if not set alerts are send to `root@localhost`
           'email_from': 'monit@localhost', # optional, but required in a secure mail server setup 'load_check': True, # optional, True by default.
-Alerts if load is high },
+Alerts if load is high 'disk_check': False, # optional, False by default.
+Enable and set disks metadata to enable disk space checks 'load_check': True, optional, True by default.
+Disable for nodes where load checks are annoying },
         'disks': { # optional, enable a disk check 'root': '/',